pexlechris/pexlechris-save-active-plugins/README.md

 Here, you can find the GitHub repository for this plugin.
 Download it easily by clicking the green 'Code' button and selecting 'Download ZIP'.

-- Before starting debugging, simply click the 'Save Fav Plugins' button in the admin toolbar at the top.
+- Before starting debugging, simply click the '**Save Fav Plugins**' button in the admin toolbar at the top.
-- A plugin category (or status) will be created, and only currently active plugins will be added to this list.
+- A plugin category (or status) will be created, and **only currently active plugins** will be added to this list.
-- A heart icon will appear next to the plugins that have been added.
+- A **heart icon** will appear next to the plugins that have been added.

 Now, when you are called to re-enable the plugins one by one, you'll know which plugin is active!